King Edward VII Memorial is there to help nurses in need.

 The Nurses Memorial relies on the generous support of donors who wish to help those like nurses who have looked after, helped and cared for others but now require assistance themselves.
 By choosing to make a donation to us you will be enabling us to help nurses like the nurses discussed below who have greatly appreciated the kindness shown.

-Support Us in our work by clicking on the link
+Support Us in our work

 Leave a Legacy